Sudha Kongara

-In 2020, she scripted, and directed Soorarai Pottru which was nominated for the Best Foreign Film at the 78th Golden Globe Awards.
-Soorarai Pottru was featured in the Panorama Section of the Shanghai International Film Festival.
+In 2020, she scripted, and directed Soorarai Pottru.
+It was featured in the Panorama Section of the Shanghai International Film Festival.
 At the 68th National Film Awards, it won five awards including Best Feature Film, and Best Screenplay for Sudha Kongara.

 Early life

 Sudha Kongara was born in Vijayawada, Andhra Pradesh, into a Telugu-speaking family.
 Sudha grew up in Chennai, Tamil Nadu.
 She obtained a degree in History and Mass Communication from the Women's Christian College, Chennai.

 Career

 Kongara worked as a screenwriter for the English film Mitr, My Friend (2002).
 She worked as associate director for seven years with Mani Ratnam.
-She made her directorial debut in 2008 with the Telugu film Andhra Andagadu starring Krishna Bhagavaan, however, the film was not successful.